sleconf/sleconf-www/2016/InstructionsForAuthors.md

 #### Page Limit

 To ensure that papers stay focused on their core contributions, submissions of research papers should be no more than 12 pages, excluding bibliographic references.
-Tool papers are limited to 4 pages, including bibliographic references.
+Tool papers are limited to 4 pages, excluding bibliographic references and tool demonstration outline (max.
+4 pages).

 #### Publication (Digital Library Early Access Warning)